Global Economic Policy

-This course aims at providing students with a thorough understanding of core economic policy challenges in the contemporary global economy, and to equip them with the theoretical and applied skills necessary to evaluate and design policy solutions to such challenges.
+This module is a Year 3 optional module for Economics Undergraduates.
+It aims at providing students with a thorough understanding of core economic policy challenges in the contemporary global economy, and to equip them with the theoretical and applied skills necessary to evaluate policy debates and challenges and contemplate policy solutions to such challenges.
 The course offers an overview over core economic policy issues in the global economy and ongoing theoretical as well as empirical debates about these.
-It places these debates into a wider historical context of the evolution of international economic policy regimes, and makes use of selected case studies to train students in the evaluation of economic policy design and implementation with specific emphasis on global economic governance.
+It places these debates into the wider historical context of the evolution of international economic policy and global economic governance.
+Emphasis will be on the following themes: the global financial crisis; global inequality, labour standards and welfare policies; global production and trade.

 Objectives and learning outcomes of the module

-- understand core issues in the design, implementation and evaluation of economic policies, at national and international level
+- Understand core issues in the design, implementation and evaluation of economic policies, especially at the international level

 Method of assessment